 Central Spain City Breaks

 For many visitors the capital of Spain is best known as the home of the Prado Museum and Real Madrid football team yet there is so much more.
 Its art scene is one of Europe’s finest, it architecture simply exquisite and its nightlife is second to none.
 In addition its location provides for easily accessible day excursions to fascinating destinations including Toledo, Segovia and El Escorial.

 Some 200km west of Madrid on the road to Portugal is the University city of Salamanca which is best known for its two cathedrals and its Plaza Mayor which is perhaps the most beautiful in Spain.
 The city has been a centre of learning since 1134 and still attracts many students from around the world to this day which helps generate a lively atmosphere in this historic city.

-Located some 90km north-west of Madrid, Segovia is one of the highlights of Castilla y León and a popular day excursion from the capital.
+Located some 90km north-west of Madrid, Segovia is one of the highlights of Castilla y León.
+Whilst not generally considered a city break destination in its own right, Segovia is a popular day excursion from the capital.
 Its main attractions include a 2000 year old Roman aqueduct and the 11th century Alcázar which it is believed was an inspiration to Walt Disney when creating Cinderella’s Castle.